 Located in the Baa Atoll, Kunfunadhoo Island is one of the largest islands in the Maldives.
 The resort can be reached by a scenic 30-minute seaplane flight direct from Malé International Airport or a 12-minute speedboat ride for guests scheduled on domestic flights at the nearby Dharavandhoo Airport.
 Soneva Fushi has a private airport lounge exclusively for guests.

-Activities include a Six Senses spa, private beach with watersports facilities, bikes to borrow, observatory, open-air cinema, floodlit tennis court, badminton, snooker table, group yoga and tai chi classes, jogging trail, board games, ice-cream parlour, library, a stash of CDs and DVDs, free WiFi.
+Activities include a Six Senses spa, private beach with watersports facilities, bikes to borrow, observatory, open-air cinema, floodlit tennis court, badminton, snooker table, group yoga, and tai chi classes, jogging trail, board games, ice-cream parlor, library, a stash of CDs and DVDs, free WiFi.
 In rooms: flatscreen TV, DVD player, preloaded iPod and dock, binoculars, air-conditioning, minibar, tea- and coffee-making facilities.
-The resort can also organise scuba diving, motorised watersports, and local boat trips.
+The resort can also organize scuba diving, motorized watersports, and local boat trips.